 Public Works Department - Storm Water

-To find out more about what you can do to prevent water pollution, call the Stormwater Department at (435)656-6317.
+To learn more about what you can do to prevent water pollution, stormwater violations or learn about other public education outreach opportunities, please contact Ross Romero; Stormwater Coordinator, at (435) 656-6317 or stormwater@washingtoncity.org

 Stormwater Ordinances and Documents: